embeddedalpha/STM32F103C8T6/Firmware/CAN/README.md

-# Controller Area Network
+<h1> Controller Area Network </h1>

-The CAN.h contains the following functions
+The CAN.h contains the following functions which can be called in appilcation.

 ``` javascript
 int CAN_Initialization_Mode();